 Kids who are away for a few weeks will (hopefully) use up their bug spray to keep the mosquitoes away, so send along some extras.
 This year, evidently ticks are back with a vengeance (eek), so be sure to read our guide to the best, safe tick repellents for kids right now, like the top-rated mosquito and tick-repelling spray from Sawyer, above.

-You could also send some Res-Q Ointment for any bites, burns, or scrapes they may get, along with Welly’s fun tie-dyed bandages— so affordable and perfect for summer camp care packages!
+You could also send some Res-Q Ointment for any bites, burns, or scrapes they may get; Theraderm Cool Skin (a recent sponsor) for sunburns that they hopefully won’t get; along with Welly’s fun tie-dyed bandages— so affordable and perfect for summer camp care packages!
 But know that some camps are strict about sending even the most basic first-aid items, so check policies first.

 I have one kid in a camp that’s a big N-O on food in care packages…then the other three in a camp that’s like, BRING IT ON PARENTS!
 If you’re in the latter camp, we put together a great post on 5 creative ways to send camp food gifts including these individual mini s’mores kits using a free printable s’mores kit label from Club Crafted.
 Kids may or may not be able to roast them over a fire, but they’re a classic camp snack either way.
 Be sure to send enough for the whole bunk!